 Designing a flower bed doesn’t have to be an impossible task.
 It’s kind of like composing a group photo.
 Tall people in the back, short people in the front.
-Lines will work, but it looks more natural if everyone is in clumps.
-Finally, make sure that the colours of everyone’s clothes don’t clash.
+Lines work, but it looks more natural if everyone is in clumps.
+And finally, make sure the colours of everyone’s clothes don’t clash!

-In terms of flowers, this means that the taller ones go in the back, bushy ones in the middle, and shorter ones and ground cover at the front.
+In terms of flowers, this means that the taller ones go in the back, bushy ones go in the middle, and the shorter plants and ground cover go in the front.
 Arrange your flowers in clumps instead of lines or clumps within the lines.
 I find that single lines of flowers look a bit ridiculous, but, in the end, it’s your flower bed, so do what feels best to you!

-Finally, be aware of the colours of all your flowers–or not.
-I’m one of those impulsive people who plants whatever I want regardless of the colour.
-I just want to try as many things as possible.
+Finally, be aware of the colours of all your flowers.
+I’m one of those impulsive people who plant whatever they want regardless of the colour because I just want to try as many things as possible.
 If I wasn’t constantly experimenting, I would pick three colours for my flowerbed and try to generally stick to that colour scheme for a more cohesive look.

 For Best Results, add Mulch

 Beginner gardeners often make a flower bed with high hopes in the spring, then are crushed to discover by summer that everything is a weedy-mess-struggle-garden.
 Save yourself a ton of work and surround your perennials with a healthy amount of mulch.